-NEI traditionally had sold sponsorships and exhibits through word of mouth and in emails marketing the event to potential attendees.
-After researching our sponsorship and exhibitor habits, as well as the habits of others in the energy industry, I determined an email and word of mouth campaign would best suit our needs for the initial yearlong strategy.
+NEI traditionally sold sponsorships and exhibits through word of mouth and in emails that marketed the event to potential attendees.
+After researching our sponsorship and exhibitor habits, as well as the habits of others in the energy industry, I determined an email and word-of-mouth campaign would best suit our needs for the initial yearlong strategy.

-Once a prospectus for an event was developed, conference managers personally reached out to companies who had previously sponsored or exhibited at a specific event to give them the first opportunity to sign up again.
+Once a prospectus for an event was developed, conference managers personally contacted companies that had previously sponsored or exhibited at that event to give them the first opportunity to sign up again.

 While they did this, I gathered all vendor contacts or company names from conference and program managers to expand our small contact list.
 I then developed an email for each specific event and distributed them monthly.

-In the spring, when we were working on as many as 13 events at once, I determined that sending emails for each event was unsustainable.
-Our contacts were beginning to receive too many emails and open and click rates began decreasing.
-In response, I worked with the conference team to send out one monthly email with all the upcoming opportunities, significantly reducing the number of emails and bringing open and click rates back up.
+In the spring, when we were working on as many as 13 events simultaneously, I determined that sending emails for each event was unsustainable.
+Our contacts were beginning to receive too many emails, and open and click rates began decreasing.
+In response, I worked with the conference team to send one monthly email with all the upcoming opportunities, significantly reducing the number of emails and increasing open and click rates.

 Once emails were distributed, a list was created of those who had clicked on a link for information but did not immediately buy a sponsorship or exhibit.
 The conference manager then would follow up with the individual contact.

-I did thorough research to understand industry standards and conditions, gather contacts and determine the best direction to take.
+I researched thoroughly to understand industry standards and conditions, gather contacts and determine the best direction.

-Then I planned what steps we needed to take to achieve the KPIs and assigned tasks to team members.
+Then, I planned what steps to take to achieve the KPIs and assigned tasks to team members.

-During the execution, I set up campaigns, wrote email copy, developed layouts, shepherded products through the review process, and distribution.
+During the execution, I set up campaigns, wrote email copy, developed layouts, shepherded products through the review process, and distributed the campaigns.

-No marketing project’s done without measuring and reporting the performance, so we ended with checking the numbers and setting up conference managers with the information to follow-up with interested parties.
+No marketing project is complete without measuring and reporting on performance, so we checked the numbers and provided conference managers with the information to follow up with interested parties.

 From: Ken Morton (Conference Manager)